-If you can tell you are losing it, create a way for the kids to exert energy in a productive way.
-Take them on a walk or ban them to the backyard.
+If you can tell you are losing it, create a way for the kids to exert energy productively.
+Take them on a walk or send them to the backyard.
 Set up a game of hopscotch inside.
-Often children will calm down after exerting energy but instead of letting them exert the energy, we try and just make them stop.
+Often children will calm down after exerting energy, but instead of letting them exert the energy, we try and make them stop.
 One of my favorite tips is to create a space for them to be crazy.
 Then after that’s done, set up a downtime for them.
 This allows them to enjoy resting and gives you a chance to reset too.

 Remember who you are dealing with.

 If your children can’t button their pants, they probably can’t control their energy all day.
 They can’t stop themselves from crying over the wrong color sippy cup or running to see the trash truck out the window.
 This is normal behavior for young kids!
 Try to remind yourself that your crazy kiddo is acting normally and that he may not be able to control his actions.
 Try to give him (and yourself) a lot of grace.
 In all likelihood, he will grow out of constant frenetic behavior before you know it.

 Play your favorite music.